cbaggers/cepl/docs/004 - user-defined-structs.md

 # User defined structs

-On of the really tricky parts of working with gpu data is lay it out in memory (and a lot of realted details that make my brain melt).
+One of the really tricky parts of working with gpu data is laying it out in memory (and a lot of realted details that make my brain melt).
 Cepl simplifies this by providing a kind of struct that can be used both on the gpu and cpu.

 ### Defining

 You create these using defstruct-g so lets look at an example right now:

 ```
-	 (defstruct-g our-data ()
+     (defstruct-g our-data
        (position :vec3)
        (val :int :accessor val))
 ```

 This should seem familiar if you have used common lisp's structs.